Abu Dhabi’s Yas Island has been the capital’s home of leisure and entertainment for over a decade.

 Alternatively, a taxi is an easy way to get a group there.
 You are looking at AED 45 coming straight from the airport AUH (as there is an AED 25 airport taxi flagfall) or approximately AED 60-80 coming from the Corniche.

 Seasonal Option to Yas Island – Yas Bay Water Taxi

-If you are visiting Yas island from the nearby Al Raha Beach neighbourhoods, a water taxi service has been launched.
+A water taxi service has been launched if you are visiting Yas Island from the nearby Al Raha Beach neighbourhoods.

 The initial pilot stage was run by Yellow Boats in the spring of 2022, replaced in late 2022 by a water taxi operated by Abu Dhabi Maritime.

 This new water taxi service is presently only operating from Yas Bay to Yas Marina and Al Bandar once per hour.
-Stops are touted for Al Zeina and Al Muneera, but they are not presently open.
+Stops are touted for Al Zeina and Al Muneera but are not presently open.

 Where to Stay on Yas Island